Updated: Nov 19, 2022

 Successful People Who Don't Use Social Media:

 Landscape Photographer Dave Morrow quit all social media aside from his YouTube channel and has many videos, and articles on this subject.
-He still runs a very successful photography business without the use of social media.
+He still runs a successful photography business without the use of social media.
 (He's also got a great blog article here on the subject).

 Brogan Micallef, is an business owner/entrepreneur who recently quit social media.
 She runs a successful marketing business focusing on helping others to market their small businesses their own way.
 Brogan’s philosophy is that you can create your own content rules and insists that you can have fun while creating content.
 I love her approach to not following the rules when it comes to marketing!
 You can find her video about quitting social media here.